icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [mantis-cli](https://github.com/mantis-apps/mantis-cli) - M.A.N.T.I.S (MongoDB, Angular with Analog, Nx, Tailwind CSS, Ionic, Storybook) is not just a CLI tool; it's your passport to a seamless full-stack project launch.
 * [angular-serve-and-run](https://github.com/dot-build/angular-serve-and-run) - Serve your Angular CLI project then run a command on top of it.
 * [ngx-starter](https://github.com/bluehalo/ngx-starter) - An [@angular/cli](https://github.com/angular/angular-cli) based starter containing common components and services as well as a reference site.
+* [ngx-stylesweep](https://github.com/BernardoGiordano/ngx-stylesweep) - A CLI tool that removes empty style files from your Angular components.

 #### Deployment